reserve-protocol/protocol/docs/using-echidna.md

 ### Avoiding Dynamic Libraries

 For Echidna to run, our Solidity code [cannot contain dynamic libraries](https://github.com/crytic/echidna/#limitations-and-known-issues).
-Our deployment code absolutely does contain dynamic libraries, so something must be done.
+Our deployment code contains dynamic libraries, so something must be done.

 The change required is relatively small, and doesn't change all that often, so we're just keeping the needed patch in the repository as `tools/static.diff`.
 You can go from static to dynamic by running `git apply tools/static.diff`, and you can go from dynamic to static by running `git apply -R tools/static.diff`.
 Both should compile and pass our general test suite.